evilspoon13/track-web/documentation/data-flows.md

 ## 3. Save Sequence

 Clicking Save in `Navbar` saves **every dirty screen** in parallel, then the DBC if `canIdsDirty`.
-Each screen POST triggers a backend-side cross-tab broadcast and a sync-store commit destined for the Pi.
+Each screen POST triggers a backend-side cross-tab broadcast and a live `config_update` push to the Pi.

 ```mermaid
 sequenceDiagram